Did you get a great deal on frozen lobster tails and don’t know what to do? I’ve got the answers you need to cook frozen lobster tails.

 - Working with one lobster tail at a time, place tail on a cutting board with tiny feet facing up.
 Using sharp kitchen sheers, cut the undershell from tip to tail along the right side where the hard top shell meets the undershell.
 Repeat with left side.
 Remove the center portion of the undershell, exposing the tail meat.
 Repeat with remaining lobster tails. (see video)

-- In a straight-sided skillet or wide, shallow saucepan add butter, garlic, thyme, salt, and pepper.
+- In a straight-sided skillet or wide saucepan that is just big enough to fit the lobsters in a single layer, add butter, garlic, thyme, salt, and pepper.
 Cook on low heat, swirling pan occasionally until butter is melted, about 10 to 15 minutes..

 - Transfer lobsters to serving plates or platter.
 Serve immediately with poaching butter.